budimanfajarf/web/content/posts/secure-https-nginx.md

 ## Get an SSL Certificate and Automatically Configure

-Run the command bellow to get a certificate and let Certbot edit Nginx configuration automatically
+Run the command below to get a certificate and let Certbot edit Nginx configuration automatically

 {{< highlight Terminfo >}}
 sudo certbot --nginx